 In keeping with one of its core principles, participation in the activities of the ABC is strictly limited to indigenous African publishers.
 Effectively this is taken to mean any publishing company based in Africa and in which 100% of the shareholding is African-owned.
-Subsidiaries of northern publishing companies and groups are excluded from participation.6 A number of institutions and NGOs have been accepted as members of the collective, especially where their publishing activities are relevant to the aims of the ABC.
+Subsidiaries of northern publishing companies and groups are excluded from participation.
+A number of institutions and NGOs have been accepted as members of the collective, especially where their publishing activities are relevant to the aims of the ABC.
 In the past, ABC was seen as being quite exclusive because of this.
 However, the policy does ensure that 100% of ABC's efforts are directed at African business ventures and not at non-African ownership.
 Moreover, changes since 2000 have opened membership considerably while holding to the principle of supporting indigenous publishers.

 ABC's strategy is, in part, commercial in order to achieve its cultural aims.
 Its legal status is a company limited by guarantee in the UK.
 The founding publishers each paid GBP 1000 as their investment into the company (17 publishers made this payment and the 16 remaining are the de facto owners of ABC).
 A second category of membership was established once the collective was operational, and those companies paid GBP 500 to join.
-The class of membership was reflected in variations in the remittance levels.7 In order to increase financial support for the ABC, publishers agreed in 2001 to increase the discount levels so that ABC would be able to retain a greater part of the sales proceeds.
-Today, discounts are set at 50%, 55% and 60% for founders, paid members and participating publishers, respectively.
-This change in remittances from 2001 has meant that ABC has retained an average of 45.5% of sales income (instead of the previous 40%) to contribute towards its running costs.
+The class of membership was reflected in variations in the remittance

-4 ABC Strategic Plan 2002-2006
+ABC Strategic Plan 2002-2006